jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Sting           H          VL         1D6+1D12+ Poison        As for Tail     -

-100
-Alex Greene (order #3140110)                                                                               8
-         Zombie
+## Zombie
 A zombie is a corpse that has been animated by dark magic.
 A zombie has only shreds of its original mind left and is generally either under the control of a master or follows its natural hunger to feed on living flesh.
 Since a zombie is comprised of rotting flesh, they sometimes carry diseases which can be passed on via wounds they inflict.

 Zombies have very low INT and POW, and no CHA, as they have virtually no intelligence, will or personalities of their own.
-As such, attempts to control a zombie’s mind or influence its personality will suffer a –50% penalty.
+As such, attempts to control a zombie's mind or influence its personality will suffer a –50% penalty.
 Zombies are also immune to fatigue, disease and poisons.

 Combat Notes